Red List of Trees of Central Asia

 Owing to the often fragmented, mountainous geography of the landscape, these wild apple, plum, cherry, apricot, walnut and other plant species display exceptionally high genetic diversity, which could prove vital in the development of new disease-resistant or climate-tolerant fruit varieties.
 This could be of huge importance to future food security as the global climate changes.

-The Red List of Trees of Central Asia is available to download here – a Russian version will be available shortly.
+The Red List of Trees of Central Asia is available to download here – a Russian version is also availble.